-Elevation: 7,008 ft
+Elevation: 7,005 ft

 This peak is not in the book because of nearby roads.
-However, before the snow melts it is a good peak to ski or snowshoe.
+However, before the snow melts, it is a good peak to ski or snowshoe.

 I snowshoed up this peak with John and Tom Platt and Brian Mahon in 2009.
-It is a long hike with a bunch of elevation gain when you start from Banks, Idaho.
-We parked near the South Fork bridge, crossed the road and started up steeply toward Peak 3668.
-After reaching the summit, we found that climbing down the north side of the peak actually involved climbing.
+It is a long hike with a lot of elevation gain when you start from Banks, Idaho.
+We parked near the South Fork Bridge, crossed the road and started up steeply toward Peak 3668.
+After reaching the summit, we found that descending the North Side of the peak actually involved climbing.

 At the base of Peak 3668, we continued climbing up the ridge walking on short, green grass until we reached snowline.
 The ridge climbs steadily for most of the way.
 However, there is some up and down for the final 500 feet of elevation gain.
 Our round-trip stats: 15.0 miles with 5,700 feet of elevation gain.
 Class 2.
 USGS Packer John Mountain

 Year Climbed: 2009

 Longitude: -116.03729 Latitude: 44.13129